-Here is why the edges of your carpets turn black and dingy and how to get them clean again then keep them that way.
+Here is why the edges of your carpets turn black and dingy, plus how to get them clean again and then keep them that way.

-Have you ever noticed the edges of your carpets look darker than the rest?
-Maybe you shampooed your carpet in the hope of getting rid of them, but those black lines are still on your carpet around the base of your walls.
+Have you ever noticed the edge of the carpets look darker than the rest?
+Maybe you shampooed your carpet, hoping to get rid of them, but those black lines are still at the base of your walls.

 The good news is that this problem doesn’t mean you’re bad at cleaning or that your home’s a mess.
-A dark area on carpet edges is a common problem even in the cleanest of homes.
-The bad news is that vacuuming isn’t enough to get rid of them.
+A dark area on carpet edges is a common problem even in the cleanest homes.
+The bad news is that vacuuming isn’t enough to eliminate them.
 But you can get them out with effort, and below you’ll also learn steps to help prevent their return.

 Why Do the Edges of Carpets Get Black?

 Those dark lines on your carpet around the baseboards and skirting boards are called filtration soiling or draught marks.
-They happen because your HVAC system forces air into rooms faster than it can exit.
+They happen because your HVAC or ventilation system forces air into rooms faster than it can exit.
 When air can’t escape through returns or doorways, it will seep through gaps beneath baseboards and stair treads.
-Your carpet acts as a giant filter sifting the escaping air, so ultra-fine dirt particles get caught on carpet fibers.
+Your carpet acts as a giant filter sifting the escaping air, so ultra-fine dirt particles get caught on carpet fibers as the air passes.
 When this happens over a significant amount of time, it leads to dark areas at the base of your walls and doors.

 Those Dark Lines on Carpets Keep Getting Worse